huangyunmu/BigNews/README.md

 Other Notes:
 1 Chinese coding
-Add utf-8 encoding header code in your py code if you are going to use Chinese code
+Add utf-8 encoding header code in your py code if you are going to use Chinese code 2 Use below code to import the package from different folder import sys sys.path.append("..")